M4hbod/GiftX/README.md

 cd GiftX
 ```

-2. Create a virtual environment:
+2. Create a virtual environment and install the dependencies:
 ```bash
 uv sync
 ```